spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/security/security-assurance/observation-remediation-procedure.html.md

 ## Contact

-If you have any questions or feedback about the security compliance observation management process please [contact the GitLab Security Compliance Team](https://about.gitlab.com/handbook/engineering/security/security-assurance/security-compliance/)
+If you have any questions or feedback about the observation management process please [contact the GitLab Security Assurance Team](https://about.gitlab.com/handbook/engineering/security/security-assurance/#contacting-the-team)